August 16

 The Royal Navy opened the HMS Mercury signals school at Leydene to centralize the training of communications specialists during the height of World War II.
 By consolidating instruction in radio telegraphy and visual signaling, the facility ensured that fleet commanders maintained reliable, encrypted contact with ships across the Atlantic and Mediterranean theaters.

-On August 16, 1942, the U.S. Navy blimp L-8 departed Treasure Island on a routine anti-submarine patrol over the Pacific and never came back — not with its crew, anyway.
+The U.S. Navy blimp L-8 departed Treasure Island on August 16, 1942, on a routine anti-submarine patrol over the Pacific and never came back — not with its crew, anyway.
 The blimp drifted back to shore and crash-landed in Daly City.
 Both exits were still secured from inside.
 Food and survival gear were untouched.
 The radio worked.
 No distress signal had been sent.
 The two-man crew — Lieutenant Ernest Cody and Ensign Charles Adams — simply weren't there.
 No bodies were ever found.
 No explanation was ever offered.
 The Navy closed the investigation.
 It is still unsolved.

-German soldiers from the 1st Mountain Division massacre 317 civilians in the Greek village of Kommeno on August 16, 1943.
+German soldiers from the 1st Mountain Division systematically executed 317 Greek civilians in the village of Kommeno …

-German soldiers from the 1st Mountain Division massacre 317 civilians in the Greek village of Kommeno on August 16, 1943.
-This brutal retaliation for partisan activity leaves the community decimated and cements a deep, generational wound that defines local memory of the occupation.
+German soldiers from the 1st Mountain Division systematically executed 317 Greek civilians in the village of Kommeno on August 16, 1943, burning homes and killing men, women, and children in retaliation for partisan activity in the surrounding hills.
+The massacre was conducted under orders from the divisional commander as part of a deliberate policy of collective punishment against communities suspected of harboring resistance fighters.
+The atrocity left Kommeno physically destroyed and inflicted a generational wound that defines the village's memory of the occupation.

 The Junkers Ju 287 took its first flight on August 16, 1944, and it was immediately unlike anything else in the sky: …